Application monitoring tips you need to know

 - To view the key transactions dashboard details, select View new key transaction.

 5. Track deployment history

 When development teams are pushing new code out as frequently as possible, it can be hard to measure the impact that each deployment is having on performance.
 One way to stay in tune with how these changes are affecting your application is with deployment reports.

 These reports list recent deployments and their impact on end-users and app servers' Apdex scores, along with response times, throughput, and errors.
 You can also view and drill down into the details to catch errors related to recent deployments, or file a ticket and share details with your team.

-- From the New Relic menu bar, select APM > (selected app) > Events > Deployments.
+- From the New Relic menu bar, select APM & services > (select an app) > Events > Deployments.